Project Team

 Project Summary:

-Project co-lead Dr. Richard Scheuermann
+Project advisor Dr. Richard Scheuermann

 Project Background:

-Several research studies have shown that some LongCOVID patients develop small fiber neuropathy, which occurs when the small fibers of the peripheral nervous system that regulate autonomic functions, such as heart rate and breathing, are damaged or diminished.
-Symptoms of small fiber neuropathy include chronic pain, sensory impairment, cardiovascular disorders, gastrointestinal dysmotility, and autonomic dysfunction.
-While small fiber neuropathy can be diagnosed in LongCOVID patients via a punch biopsy procedure, the molecular mechanisms underlying small fiber neuropathy development and related autonomic dysfunction in Long COVID remain to be characterized.
-This project will work to identify these molecular mechanisms using advanced genomic and machine learning methods.
+Several research studies have shown that some LongCOVID, ME/CFS, and PTLDS patients develop small fiber neuropathy.
+This occurs when the small fibers of the peripheral nervous system that regulate autonomic functions such as heart rate and breathing are damaged or diminished.
+Symptoms of small fiber neuropathy include chronic pain, sensory impairment, gastrointestinal dysmotility, and autonomic dysfunction.
+While small fiber neuropathy can be diagnosed in LongCOVID and related infection-associated chronic illness patients via a punch biopsy procedure, the molecular mechanisms underlying small fiber neuropathy development remain to be characterized.
+This project is workingto identify these molecular mechanisms using advanced genomic and digital spatial profiling methods.

-(Image from Narasimhaiah & Mahadevan [2022])
+(Image from Narasimhaiah & Mahadevan 2022)